freethefoot/freethefoot/_pages/projects.md

     title: "563km in 4 Days: By Car from Yukon to Alaska"
     excerpt: ""
   - image_path: /assets/images/Thru-hiking-clothing4.png
-    alt: "125km in 8 Days: On Foot, Newfoundland's East Coast Trail"
+    alt: "125km in 8 Days: On Foot on Newfoundland's East Coast Trail"
     title: "125km in 8 Days: On Foot, Newfoundland's East Coast Trail"
     excerpt: ""
 feature_row5: